Sejung0518/resnet_corn/README.md

 # resnet_corn
-Classification of corns by ResNet
+Classification of corn images by ResNet